There is nothing more amazing than when a client tells you they’re pregnant!

-Acupuncture and Chinese herbal medicine have been used safely for centuries to improve a woman’s physical and emotional well-being with the understanding that a healthy body has a greater chance of improving fertility.
+Acupuncture and Chinese herbal medicine have been used safely for centuries to improve a woman’s physical and emotional well-being – with the understanding that a healthy body has a greater chance of enhancing natural fertility.

 So, how do we help maximize your fertility?